jtouzi/aws_global_accelerator/bonus-lab/README.md

 # Checkpoint

-We have completed all the labs, let [DELELE the resources](../clean-up)!
+We have completed all the labs, [DELELE THE RESOURCES CREATED](../clean-up)!